Anirog/blog-dot-larrieknights-dot-com/index.md

 title: Welcome
 ---

-👋 Hello, I'm Larrie.
-Hay fever sufferer and geek, I like making websites, playing guitar, reading and coffee.
+👋 Hi, I'm Larrie.
+I help people identify what they do most of best, and find fewer ways of doing more of it less.